winbitexpro/exchange-api/README.md

 About API
 It provides stable and secure APIs.
 You can get the latest market data and trade via the APIs.
-Your trade-bot can run your algorithms to arbitrage or hedge.
-Now there are hundreds of algorithms in Exchange working safely.
 Request Process
 Root URL
 --------------ENTER URL HERE ------------